fetchai/agents-aea/docs/upgrading.md

-This page provides some tips on how to upgrade AEA projects between versions of the AEA framework.
+This page provides some tips on how to upgrade AEA projects between different versions of the AEA framework.

-The primary tool to upgrade AEA projects between versions of the AEA framework is the `aea upgrade` command available in the CLI.
+The primary tool for upgrading AEA projects is the `aea upgrade` command in the CLI.

-Below we provide additional manual steps required to be taken to upgrade between versions:
+Below we provide additional manual steps required to be taken to upgrade between different versions:

 ## `v0.9.1` to `v0.9.2`